• Skip to primary navigation

 A slice of sugar pie on a plate with a dollop of whipped cream and a whole pie in the background.

-Quebec sugar pie is a traditional French Canadian pie with a smooth, rich, creamy filling.
+Quebec sugar pie, or tarte au sucre, is a traditional French Canadian pie with a smooth, rich, creamy filling.
 This version is made with both brown sugar and maple syrup.
 It's super cheap and easy to make!

 Course: Dessert